nulligun/ellaism-token-example/README.md

 There is something called a 'nonce' that is used to avoid duplicate transactions.
 We retrieve this number from the network when the script starts, but then it is incremented internally for speed.
 If the script ends for any reason, you might have to wait a couple minutes to wait for the rpc endpoint to catch up with all your transactions.
 If see errors about duplicate transactions, wait a few minutes and try again.

+Be mindful of the load on the network when sending out large airdrops.
+When I sent my ODD tokens out I broke this list into 1000 address chunks using the `split` command.

+### When Lambo?

+Now that you see how easy it is, you know most of these tokens should never be worth as much as lambo ;-)